seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 SSR(y, [y.mean()]*len(y))
 ```

-The resulting SSR for the horizontal line is 1488078.9714285715.
-Then, by rotating the line, we can obtain a line (intercept and slope) whose SSR is the smallest.
-However, if we rotate too much, the fit gets worse again so we need to find the sweet spot in-between at which the function SSR has no slope.
-The figure below shows the line that fits best the data.
-The optimal line has an intercept of -941.559004487088, meaning that a fish whose height is zero weighs approximately -942g.
+The resulting SSR for the horizontal line is around 1,488,078.97, which looks quite large.
+But if we rotate the line we can get the line with smaller SSR although if you rotate too much the SSR will grow again.
+As a result, we need to find a sweet spot in-between at which the SSR has no slope.
+This is what the least squares method does to estimate the optimal line.
+The following figure shows such a line and it best describes the data.
+The intercept of the optimal line is approximately -941.56, which means that a zero-height fish weighs that much.
 This does not make sense in practice so we have to be aware of extrapolation.
-The slope is equal to 102.70472642, that is, a unit increase in the height leads to an increase of 103g in the weight.
+The optimal slope is equal to about 102.70.
+That is, an increase in height by one unit increases the weight by 103 g.

 ```
 reg = LinearRegression()